Advancing flight physics through natural adaptation and animal learning: The Physics of animal flight

-Free flight in the free atmosphere is primarily governed by two pressure-dominated forces: drag and lift.
-Depending on which force predominates, an animal can be parachuting, when drag overcomes lift, or flying, when lift prevails.
+In addition to the mechanisms from which lift and drag originate, which force predominates also plays a role on the flight physics.
+In particular, an animal can be parachuting, when drag overcomes lift, or flying, when lift prevails.
 A simple separation between these two regimes is the descent angle, or glide angle.
 Parachuting then corresponds to angles above \SI{45}{\degree} \cite{Oliver1951}.
 While parachuting includes a wider diversity of animals \cite{Dudley2011}, we will focus on lift-dominated flight, meaning powered and gliding flights, for the rest of this article.

 Putting flight into an equation is often as difficult as interpreting its scaling laws, due to the multi-level structure of interactions at play.
 The equations of flight may be, for instance, derived from Newton's second law of motion: